The best body positive podcasts are always on rotation in my podcast player and I want to share my complete list of recommended podcasts with you.

 Host: Cat Pausé

 This is a true fat activism podcast.
-Cat is a fat studies lecturer at the University of New Zealand and brings intellectualism to her commentary and interviews.
+Cat is a fat studies lecturer at Massey University in New Zealand and brings intellectualism to her commentary and interviews.
 I don’t know much about the field of fat studies but I find it fascinating, and I appreciate being able to get a better understanding of it through this show.

 Joyful Movement Podcasts (2)